zakariaelas/peeling-rage/README.md

 ## Technologies

 I have also used this little project as an opportunity to get exposed to [GatsbyJS](https://www.gatsbyjs.org/) and learn some more about it.
+For the same reasons, I have also used [tailwindcss](https://tailwindcss.com/) as a css framework after having used [Material-Ui](https://material-ui.com/) for the majority of my projects.

 ## Credits